Air Handling Units

 • Museums and Art Galleries: In the realm of cultural preservation, AHUs are indispensable for facilitating stringent control over temperature and humidity levels.
 They maintain precise room climates to protect exhibits from premature ageing and ensure artefacts remain pristine.

-• Data Centers: Data centres rely on AHUs to dissipate internal heat loads efficiently.
+• Data Centres: Data centres rely on AHUs to dissipate internal heat loads efficiently.
 By blending a small volume of fresh air with recirculated air, these units effectively manage cooling.
 Innovative systems like regenerative cooling energy and advanced energy recovery mechanisms further enhance efficiency in this critical environment.

 • Swimming Pools: Ventilation is vital in swimming pool facilities to regulate air humidity, optimizing comfort while safeguarding building structures against moisture-related damage.